-Note: This unit can have more than one power cord.
-To prevent electrical shock, disconnect all power cords before servicing.

-- 1. Do the "Power-Off Procedure (With -48 V dc Rack)" on page 3-9. - 2.
+- Note: This unit can have more than one power cord.
+To prevent electrical shock, disconnect all power cords before servicing. - 1.
+Do the "Power-Off Procedure with a Power Distribution Panel" on page 3-12. - 2.
 Disconnect the power cables from the Input A and Input B connectors. - 3.
-Do the "Power Supply Fan" removal procedure on page 3-56. - 4.
-Do the "Rear Access Plate" removal procedure on page 3-46.
+Do the "Power Supply Fan" removal procedure on page 3-52. - 4.
+Do the "Rear Access Plate" removal procedure on page 3-39.

-- 5. Remove all of the cable ties from the top cable restraint mounting bracket. - 6.
-Remove the two mounting screws attaching the top cable restraint mounting bracket and then remove the bracket.
+- 5. Remove all of the cable ties from the top cable-restraint mounting bracket. - 6.
+Remove the two mounting screws attaching the top cable-restraint mounting bracket, and then remove the bracket.

 - 7. To access the power connectors located on the side of the power supply, do the following: - a.
-Loosen the retainer screw located near the bottom-right corner of the disk drive carrier. - b.
-Loosen the bottom retainer screw located at the bottom of the disk drive carrier - c.
-Grasp a handle of the disk drive carrier, and then pull the carrier toward you until the carrier is stopped by the safety latch. - d.
+Disconnect the SCSI cable from the SCSI connector located at the bottom of the disk drive carrier. - b.
+Loosen the retainer screw located near the bottom-right corner of the disk drive carrier. - c.
+Loosen the two long retainer screws located on both sides of the disk drive carrier. - d.
+Grasp a handle of the disk drive carrier, and then pull the carrier toward you until the carrier is stopped by the safety latch. - e.
 Lift the disk drive carrier with both hands until the carrier is clear of the safety latch, and then pull the drive toward you until it is out the CPU-media enclosure.